Tempahh/celQuest/README.md

 To get started with the project, follow these steps:

-* [list the steps to get started with the project]
+* run npm install
+* run npm run dev

 ## Contributing

 Contributions are welcome!

-To contribute, please [list the steps to contribute].
+To contribute, please fork the repository and submit a pull request.

-## License

-This project is licensed under [list the license].